 There is a lot of speculation about what happens with the series now.
 We know that a mobile version of the game is on the way, but it’s unclear what it will play like.
 It will be free to start, with micro transactions included as an option.
 The inclusion of people like Link and Isabelle from various Nintendo IPs have some speculating the next Mario Kart title might be rebranded as Nintendo Kart, but it’d be a stretch for them to abandon the name.
 With the popularity of the Switch and Mario Kart 8 Deluxe, we likely won’t see a new Mario Kart for some time.
 Given how well they did with the newest entry, however, there isn’t much to be desired from a new title.

-Mario Kart is a staple of gaming, and along with Fire Emblem and Pokémon, sits as one of Nintendo’s longest running series.
+Mario Kart is a staple of gaming, and along with Fire Emblem (click here to learn all about Fire Emblem history) and Pokémon, sits as one of Nintendo’s longest running series.
 Hopefully you had fun reviewing the history of Mario Kart!
 Let us know what your favorite Mario Kart title is in the comments!
 And as always, keep reading Comic Years for the latest in gaming, comics, and pop culture!

 Taylor is the Gaming Editor of Comic Years and a lifelong fan of video games.
 He holds two degrees in Political Communication and wrote a Master's Thesis on resistance movements, race, and the exploitation of college athletes.
 His wife and two Toy Australian Sheppards keep him sane.